|Amy Lieberman, Ph.D.

 |Elana Pontecorvo, BA

-Eric Setzer is a second-year graduate student in the Deaf Education program at Boston University.
+Eric Setzer is a graduate of the Deaf Education program at Boston University.
 He is passionate about making sure that not all Deaf children are left behind in both home and school by providing them with opportunities to explore something new about themselves.
 In the future, Eric would love to work as a Teacher of the Deaf and soccer coach for the Deaf youth.

 Louloua Almohanna is an undergraduate student in CAS majoring in Neuroscience and minoring in Deaf Studies.
 She is interested in the attentional mechanisms underlying language acquisition in Deaf children to help minimize language deprivation in infancy.
 She is also interested in signed languages across different cultures and countries and plans to learn British Sign Language in the near future.